Aggressive, Compassionate, & Responsive Criminal Defense

 For example, in Wood v.
 State, Defendant’s former husband stated that he did not wish to see the Defendant again.
 An altercation ensued between Defendant and her ex-husband three years later at a different location.
 The Georgia Court of Appeals found that the husband’s statement did not amount to adequate notice that she would be prosecuted if she ever came near his new house.

-Criminal Trespass is a misdemeanor offense.
+Criminal Trespass is a misdemeanor offense and not a felony in Georgia.
 That means that it carries a maximum penalty of one year in jail or on probation, plus a fine of up to $1,000.
 A court may also require a person convicted of Criminal Trespass to pay restitution.